kryllyxofficial01/kryllyxofficial01/README.md

 ### Random Facts About Me:
 - High Schooler
-- Currently pursuing a career in computer science (something in the realm of computer engineering)
+- Currently pursuing a career in computer engineering.
 - Proud owner of a 3D printed bust of Nikola Tesla.

 ---